-The Ethics Commission Officer forwards the Ethics Commission's final recommendations to the President for referral to the ITTF Integrity Unit Executive Committee.
+The Ethics Commission Officer forwards the Ethics Commission's final recommendations to the ITTF Integrity Unit.

 The recommendations remain confidential.

 At the same time, the Ethics Commission Officer informs the person concerned of such transmission, and, if the Ethics Commission recommends any sanction or measure, of the evidence against them and the reasons given by the Ethics Commission.